Photo by Michael Nichols/National Geographic

-Jonathan Baillie is the Chief Scientist and Senior Vice President of Grants at the National Geographic Society.
+Jonathan Baillie is the Chief Scientist and Senior Vice President of Science and Exploration at the National Geographic Society.
 Baillie leads grant-making in the areas of science and exploration across a variety of disciplines and serves as vice chair of the National Geographic Society's Committee for Research and Exploration.
 Baillie joined the Society after 14 years at the Zoological Society of London (ZSL), where he served in various capacities, most recently as Conservation Programmes Director.
 As director, Baillie was responsible for conservation projects focusing on threatened species and their habitats in more than 50 countries.

 Among his achievements at ZSL, Baillie founded the EDGE of Existence program, which focuses on Evolutionary Distinct and Globally Endangered (EDGE) species.
 Additionally, he has served as co-chair of the International Union for Conservation of Nature (IUCN) National Red List Working Group and co-chair of the IUCN Pangolin Specialist Group.
 Baillie helped initiate United for Wildlife, led by the Duke of Cambridge, a collaboration of seven of the most influential conservation organizations working to address illegal wildlife trade at scale.
 He has also been a visiting professor of zoology at the University of Oxford.